 OBJECTIVES and Management Plan of the Friends

-The main objectives of the Friends of St Giles Hill Graveyard are to preserve and protect the social and historic importance of the graveyard, upholding its original purpose as place of reflection and remembrance of the people buried there, and to conserve is value as wildlife haven.
+The main objectives of the Friends of St Giles Hill Graveyard are to preserve and protect the social and historic importance of the graveyard, upholding its original purpose as a place of reflection and remembrance, and to conserve and improve its value as wildlife haven.

 Management Plan